 Electrical shorts can happen without warning.
 Wires rubbing against a sharp metal edge can wear through the protective insulation that surrounds the wires causing one or more wires to short circuit.
 The result can be a runaway electrical current that quickly overheats and burns the wiring.
 This type of problem may occur under the instrument panel, inside a door, in the trunk or cargo area, or under the hood.
 A wiring harness that is too short, too long or not properly supported by experience excessive movement resulting in a short.

 The plastic insulation around wiring can also be damaged by nearby heat sources such as engine exhaust manifolds and exhaust pipes.
 Severe engine overheating may also damage or melt wiring on or around the engine.
-Rodents chewing on wiring is another common cause of wiring shorts and fires.

 Electrical circuits inside a vehicle (sound system, climate control, power windows, seats, interior lights, etc.) are typically protected by low amperage fuses may range from 2 or 3 amps up to 20 to 30 amps.
-The interior fuse box is usually located under the instrument panel or behind the passenger or driver kick panel below the dash or glovebox.
+The interior fuse panel is usually located under the instrument panel or behind the passenger or driver kick panel below the dash or glovebox.
 Higher load electrical circuits such as the headlights, starting and charging systems, fuel injectors, fuel pump, electric radiator fans, etc. are protected by high amp fuses (30 to 100 amps or more) in a power distribution center in the engine compartment.